solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 allowing for solid architecture foundations and addressing potential compliance needs.

-Development teams will understand the best architecture and security practices -- avoiding the problems and costs of poor design.
-They will gain the knowledge to automate builds, package, test, and deliver applications to desired environments.
-By leveraging continuous deployment and integration, costs related to manual deployment tasks can be reduced or completely removed.
+Development teams will understand best practice and efficient architecture and security practices -- avoiding the problems and costs of poor design.
+Teams will gain the knowledge to automate builds, package, test, and deliver applications based on MySQL to various hosting environments.
+By leveraging continuous integration and deployment (CI/CD), costs related to manual deployment tasks can be reduced or completely removed.

-Building and deploying an application are not the final steps in the application lifecycle.
-This guide will cover how easy it is to monitor system uptime and performance in your various Azure services.
+There are many steps in the application lifecycle that go beyound simply building and deploying an application.
+This guide will cover how easy it is to monitor system uptime and performance in the various Azure services.
 Administrators will appreciate the realistic and straightforward troubleshooting tips that help keep downtime to a minimum and users happy.

-The ultimate goal for you is to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure using cloud best practices.
+The ultimate goal here is to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure using cloud best practices.
 Let's start the journey!

-# What is MySQL?
+# 02 / What is MySQL?

-MySQL is a relational database management system based on [SQL -- Structured Query Language].
+MySQL is a relational database management system based on [Structured Query Language (SQL)].
 MySQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines optimized for transactional and non-transactional workloads, in-memory processing, and robust server configuration through modules.
-Its low total cost of ownership makes it extremely popular with many organizations.
-Customers can use their existing frameworks and languages to connect easily with a MySQL database.
-Consult the [MySQL Documentation] for a more in-depth review of MySQL's features.
+Its low total cost of ownership (TCO) makes it extremely popular with many organizations.
+Customers can use existing frameworks and languages to connect easily with MySQL databases.
+Reference the latest [MySQL Documentation] for a more in-depth review of MySQL's features.

 One of the most common use cases for MySQL databases is web applications that need data persistence.
-Due to MySQL's scalability, popular content management systems, such as [WordPress] and [Drupal] utilize it for their data persistence.
+Due to MySQL's scalability, popular content management systems (CMS), such as [WordPress] and [Drupal] utilize it for their data persistence needs.
 More broadly, [LAMP] apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve a large set of global web services.

 ## Comparison with other RDBMS offerings